maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 When web-enabled mobile phones first appeared, front end engineers we were faced with many challenges:

-- Mobile browsers were relatively unsophisticated, extremely fragmented and operating system/device bound, and rendered and/or supported languages inconsistently.
+- Mobile browsers were relatively unsophisticated and operating system/device bound, the browser market was highly fragmented, and browsers rendered and/or supported languages inconsistently.
 - Parsing issues due to different protocol (WAP versus HTTP) markup languages: Wireless Markup Language (WML), XHTML Mobile Profile / XHTML Basic, HTML
-- Bandwidth, latency, and CPU issues were significantly worse than what we work with today.
+- Bandwidth, latency, and CPU issues were significantly worse than what we experience today.
-- Screen sizes were extremely varied, and smaller than today.
+- Screen sizes were much more varied or unstandardized, and smaller than today.
-- Carrier "walled gardens" oftentimes did not allow CSS, or JavaScript, or HTML tables, or any combination of the three, or enforced throughput cutoff points.
+- Carrier "walled gardens" oftentimes did not allow CSS, or JavaScript, or HTML tables, or any combination of the three.
-- Proxy servers also might strip your site of images, flash (hugely popular back then), multimedia.
+- Proxy servers might strip your site of images, flash (hugely popular back then), multimedia, or enforce throughput limitations.
 - Only a basic set of media types were available and they were implemented inconsistently across browsers.
 - A highly fragmented device market made compatibility testing extremely difficult.

-At Fidelity in those days we wanted to cover 99.999% [possibly exaggerated by me] of all web-enabled mobile phones out there.
-To accomplish this we developed a super dumbed down HTML 1.0 interface that would work on 90% of all devices, and for the edge cases served alternative markup designed for them.
-We were able to successfully cater to edge cases by analyzing the devices HTTP_ACCEPT header and HTTP_USER_AGENT header, i.e. user agent sniffing.
+At Fidelity, under these challenges, we wanted to cover 99.999% of all web-enabled mobile phones out there [possibly exaggerated by me].
+To accomplish this we developed a super dumbed down HTML 1.0 interface that would work on 90% of all devices, and for the edge cases we served an alternative markup.
+We did so by analyzing the devices HTTP_ACCEPT header and HTTP_USER_AGENT header, i.e. user agent sniffing.
 Over time with all the customers that Fidelity had, the company developed an extensive database of devices that their customers used which included the device's screen size, operating system, and other pertinent information.
 Armed with this information Fidelity could then serve tailored markup for edge cases depending on the request and the information it contained.

 Fast-forward to today, and you can still effectively use device user agents and third-party databases to identify browsers, screen resolutions, type of device, and based on this information determine what markup and styles to serve.